sowcow/blog/content/posts/matter-of-life-and-death.md

 Talking about wrapping things up from more visual perspective I found the book returning scene being marvelous.
 The existing book cover is used with one modification I assume.
 So I've changed my mind about incompleteness.

+P.P.S.

+Also one can find interesting echoes to Cardsharps.

+Among other things what was notably for me with this piece is how images or dynamical scenes are retained in memory and are changed over time.
+How good wrapping of such content is a trick on it's own.